 What’s your goal with your email marketing?
 Why did you start an email marketing tactic for your brand in the first place?
 Answering that will bring you more enlightenment about what you should measure next.

-We expect Email marketing to increase your return of investment in the future, not decreasing it.
+We expect Email marketing to increase your return of investment in the future, not decrease it.
 The DMA UK reports having an ROI of 45,48€* per each 1€ invested.

 *currency converted from British pounds to euros on June 8th 2021.

-It won’t slow down because of this restriction in tracking email opens rates.
+It won’t slow down due to this restriction in tracking email opens rates.
 In fact, what you need to do as a marketer is what marketers do all the time.
 Read the market, understand what and how they want to consume your brand’s content and deliver it to them.

 But that’s not all.
 If you think that email marketing is just a direct marketing conversion tool… well, you’re right in a sense.
 However, it’s not ONLY a high conversion channel.
 It can have a massive role in what’s called the influence of the buyer decision path.